Graph Laplacian-based Bayesian Multi-fidelity Modeling: Numerical results

 In Figure \ref{fig:beam-err-dist} we have plotted the histogram for the error distributions (defined in Eq. (\ref{eq:error-field})) for the low-and multi-fidelity data.
 The improvement in the performance of the multi-fidelity approach is significant, with no overlap between the low- and multi-fidelity errors.
-The mean values of the low- and multi-fidelity errors are 30.7\% and 4.43\%, respectively (see Table \ref{tab:summary}), which implies a 85.6\% reduction in error due to the multi-fidelity approach.
+The mean and standard deviation of the errors for the low-fidelity model are \casefourlferr{}$\%$ and \casefourlfstd{}, respectively, while for the multi-fidelity model we have \casefourmferr{}$\%$ and \casefourmfstd{}, respectively (see Table \ref{tab:summary}).
+The relative reduction in the mean error is \casefourerrred{}.